 This variety of Aglaonema outstands others with its fast-growing habit.

 The unique color combination of light green, dark green, and silver makes its beautiful variegated leaves.

-Besides, the plant is also useful in making permanent press fabrics wrinkle-resistant and hold their shape resisting external stress.
+Besides, the plant is also useful in making permanent press fabrics that hold their shape and are wrinkle-resistant.

 7. Aglaonema Prestige